Vietnam's capital ramps up testing after extending COVID-19 curbs - Up News Info

 Although the numbers are still low, authorities are wary after the Delta variant has helped drive up infections across the country to over 524,000 cases.

-One third of Hanoi’s 8 million residents have been fully vaccinated and on Sunday the health ministry called on the capital and Ho Chi Minh City to vaccinate all adult residents with at least one dose by Sept.
+One third of Hanoi’s 8 million residents have been given at least one dose of a vaccine and on Sunday the health ministry called on the capital and Ho Chi Minh City to vaccinate all adult residents with at least one dose by Sept.
 15.

 Vietnam has one of the lowest coronavirus vaccination rates in the region, with only 3.3% of its 98 million people fully vaccinated, and 15.4% with one shot.
-(Editing by Ed Davies.
-Editing by Gerry Doyle)
+(Editing by Ed Davies and Gerry Doyle)